withcaldera/engineering-framework/roles/02-senior-software-engineer.md

 You're operating at this level when people see you doing these things:

 - Writing technical design documents for features that others review and reference for months afterward
-- Leading public technical discussions (Slack threads, design reviews) where you present trade-offs and drive decisions
+- Leading public technical discussions (Slack threads, design reviews) where you present trade-offs and drive decisions with consent
 - Proactively posting project updates that show how you're unblocking others and driving toward delivery
 - Sharing pairing sessions or code walkthroughs where less experienced engineers are learning from you
 - Publishing retrospectives or incident reports that capture learnings and improve team practices
+- Demonstrating how new tools or approaches helped deliver a project faster while maintaining or improving quality

 *In a remote organization, your work must be visible to be valued.
 These are the observable signals that you're delivering at this level.*